hivemq/hivemq-policy-cookbooks/data-validation/multi-topic-sensor-protobuf/README.md

 The `arguments` field specifies that the `Temperature` message type from the Protobuf definition should be used, and that additional unknown fields in incoming data are not allowed.

-To upload the `temperature-schema-request` to the broker, run the following command:
+To upload the `temperature-schema-request.json` to the broker, run the following command:

 ```bash
 curl -X POST --data @temperature-schema-request.json -H "Content-Type: application/json" http://localhost:8888/api/v1/schemas